-The method for registering and paying for your pack to attend sleepover camp is through the council website at www.nhscouting.org.
+Registration and payment for your pack to attend sleepover camp is through the Experience Base Camp website at https://experiencebasecamp.org/pages/what-experience-are-you-registering-for.
 Each pack should give one person the responsibility to serve as the camp coordinator.
-The camp coordinator should ensure they have a username and password to access online registration through the council website.
-If your pack needs this information, please contact Program Services at the Daniel Webster Council.
+The camp coordinator should ensure they have a username and password to access online registration.